By Karen A. Soukiasian

 - Clear leaves, tall grass, and brush around areas you and your dog enjoy around your house.

-- Move anything that attracts deer or rodents…chief carriers of ticks.
+- Move anything that attracts deer or rodents, the chief carriers of ticks.

 - Get a couple of Guinea hens.
 They LOVE ticks!
 Two Guinea fowl can clear a couple of acres of land infested with ticks, in a single season.

 - Use a topical tick treatment on your dog during the warmer seasons.
-You won’t need it, if the temperature remains below 32 degrees F. You also can give your dog chewable tick protection.
+You won’t need it, if the temperature remains below 32 degrees F. You also can give your dog chewable tick and flea protection from NexGard.

 - It takes roughly 24-48 hours for a tick to transmit bacteria.
 It’s vital to remove them as soon as you discover them.
 If you are lucky, you will find them before they begin to burrow in.